-Initially, when I began to paint I focussed mainly on the superficial, cutesy (post) impressionist landscapes of Monet and Van Gogh.
-I felt like painting more than just poppy’s and imaginary Provencal landscapes.
-This quickly led to an unworkable situation in which, thanks to the suggestion of friends, I discovered the art of Edward Hopper and American art in general.
+Initially, when I began to paint I focussed mainly on (post) impressionist landscapes of Monet and Van Gogh.
+Thanks to the suggestion of friends, I discovered the art of Edward Hopper and American art in general.
 The art of Edward Hopper provided me with a solid point of reference I could fall back on in developing my own style.
 I kept on working in oils until 2006, when a visit to the great Andrew Wyeth retrospective in Philadelphia also provided me with the media suitable to my temperament as an artist, watercolour and tempera.
 I still greatly admire American artists such as Wyeth, Church, Bellows and Birchfield and in particular Winslow Homer.
-British artists I relate to are Turner, Grimshaw and Constable.
-Because of the apparent absence of a Continental European influence on the development of my art, I feel more comfortable placing it in a Anglo/American context.
-This also explains the distinctly American or British appearance of both architecture and subjects.

-Although I started to paint only eight years ago, and being fully self-taught, I’ve been drawing already since the age of ten, creating my own imaginary cities on paper, as a substitute for the passion of travelling that has been with me all my life.
+Being fully self-taught as a painter, I’ve been drawing already since the age of ten, creating my own imaginary cities on paper, as a substitute for the passion of travelling that has been with me all my life.

 These drawings were done in pencil.
 At home, I put the villages and cities I’d seen on holidays in these drawings.
 Over the years, I’ve enhanced my technical abilities and increased the amount of detail in my city drawings or cityscapes as I call them.
 Nowadays, I create my own world class cities comparable to Paris or London, in the latter I also find most of the inspiration for my paintings.